Semester One – Week 7 & 8:

 8. Making the Questionnaire:

-Week 7 has been independent study week and I’ve took this time to focus on finishing the first draft off my dissertation as well as planning.
+Week 7 has been an independent study week, and I’ve used this time to focus on finishing the first draft of my dissertation and planning.

 Collecting Images: